forreya/music-licensing-website/README.md

 6. Follow the prompts to select your cloud provider, region, and cluster tier.
 Select the free tier option to test the application.
 Click the "Create Cluster" button to proceed.
 7. Once your cluster is created, click on the "Connect" button on the cluster overview page.
 8. Select "Connect Your Application" and choose "Node.js" as the driver to connect to MongoDB.
-9. Follow the instructions to copy your connection string and change the MONGO_BEATSTORE_URI value in your `.env` file to your connection string.
+9. Follow the instructions to copy your connection string and change the MONGO_URI value in your `.env` file to your connection string.
 Be sure to replace the _password_ part of your URI with your MongoDB password.

 ## Usage